 At the same time, in the case of foreigners who want to relocate to Switzerland for personal or business reasons, Zug provides the lowest taxation system regarding the taxation of natural persons, having a maximum income tax rate of 22,9%.
 Our team of consultants in company formation in Switzerland can advise on other types of taxes that are applicable to both natural persons and legal entities registered in the canton of Zug.

 There are many types of companies that an entrepreneur may choose to open in Zug and the most popular are the companies limited by shares and the joint stock companies.
 A company limited by shares, the Gesellschaft mit beschränkter Haftung (GmbH), has its capital divided into shares, with a minimum value of CHF 100 and with the liability of its members limited by the deposited capital.
 Its representation is made by a Swiss resident and during the registration of the company, it is also necessary to deposit the minimum share capital, which, in this case, has a value of CHF 20,000.
+You can also choose to incorporate a Swiss SA and our team of speacialists in company formation can give you more details about this company type.

 When starting a Swiss company limited by shares, it is required to establish its management, which is formed by the general meeting of the shareholders, the management body and the company’s auditors.
 As a general rule, the private company limited by shares is the most common business form that is selected for incorporation in Switzerland, this also being applicable to the canton of Zug.